mwbowers/mwbowers.github.io/reference/expo/qsys-expo-model/subfile-record-attribute.md

 ---
 title: SubfileRecordAttribute class
-description: Defines Subfile Record Attribute on a type
+description: "Defines Subfile Record Attribute on a type "
+last_modified_at: 2024-06-26T20:27:13Z
 ---

 Defines Subfile Record Attribute on a type